mpv-player/mpv/DOCS/man/mpv.rst

     mpv protocol.
 This is used for starting mpv from URL handler.
 The protocol is stripped and the rest is passed to the player as a normal open argument.
-    Only safe protocols are allowed to be opened this way.
+    Only safe network protocols are allowed to be opened this way.

 ``http://...``, ``https://``, ...